Marrying a Citizen of Mexico? How to Get a Green Card for Your New Spouse

 Upon approval, your spouse enters the U.S. on an immigrant visa, at which time he or she becomes a lawful permanent resident.

-At Which U.S. Consulate in Mexico the Interview Will Be Held
+Where in Mexico the Interview Will Be Held

 If your spouse happens to be living in another country than Mexico, the consulate there would likely be the one to handle the case.